You and your health care providers are working toward the same goal - good health for you. Here are a few tips to make the most of your time together.

 Understand side effects and what to expect from any new medicines.

-Find out who to call for any questions you may have after you go home.
+Find out who to call for questions after you go home.

 Take your after-visit summary sheet when you are done with a clinic visit.
 You can also find it in MyChart.